Subscribe to the Newsletter

 If so, what did they do about it – there being not many heated thermal socks in those days!
 (Though they eventually worked out a primitive form of cold weather boot – for the rich.)

 So settle down for a read.
 There’s more to this than you might think.
 If you’re trying to self-diagnose how Chinese medicine diagnoses and then treats your cold feet, you’ll find there is much more than one simple explanation.
+(And our page on cold HANDS has even more detail.)

 I’ve started with the most frequent cause, but as you get into poor circulation in feet you ‘drill’ down to deeper reasons.
 Some of these you can probably do something about yourself.
 Some you’ll need treatment for from someone experienced, and it may not be an immediate cure.